-At UNSW Art & Design we understand that creative talent is expressed in all sorts of different forms.
+At UNSW School of Art & Design we understand that creative talent is expressed in all sorts of different forms.
 Some students write brilliantly.
 Some secure high marks in their high school subjects.
 Some demonstrate their creative potential by producing promising art, design and media work.

-At UNSW Art & Design we look for creative talent.
+At UNSW School of Art & Design we look for creative talent.
 As such, some students are admitted solely on their ATAR and some are identified by demonstrating their creative potential by preparing and submitting a portfolio of art, design, media or written work.

 If you have a sufficient ATAR you can gain entry into our programs, by applying directly through UAC.

-However if your ATAR is lower than the entry score to our programs, but you possess a strong art, design or digital media portfolio, we would like to see it.
+However, if your ATAR is lower than the entry score to our programs, but you possess a strong art, design or digital media portfolio, we would like to see it.

 Tips, Tricks & Frequently Asked Questions